 Yet another 07th Expansion example, proving that Ryukishi 07 is fond of this trope: From Ookami Kakushi, we get Sakaki.
 While he may hold a horribly racist attitude towards the Kamibito, abandons Hiroshi or outright kills him in one end when he refuses to go along with his plans, and starts a town war to massacre the Kamibito in the story’s true end, he has also been put through his share of tragedy: He lost his fiancée to the old laws of the town, found her mutilated corpse, and has spent the past four years feeling as though he has no real reason to be alive other than for the sake of living.
 The only thing that gives his life any purpose at all, according to him, is the thought of avenging his fiancee’s murder.
 His arc, in particular, is a master with this trope, showing him at both his most despicable and most sympathetic.

-Phoenix Wright: Ace Attorney-Duel Destinies gives us Simon Blackquill, who spends much of the game as a standard asshole prosecutor, who also happens to be in jail for murder.
-Then, it's revealed that seven years ago, his mentor died and he walked in to apparently find her daughter (who he was said to get along with) did it.
-In order to protect said daughter, he framed himself for his mentor's murder, putting himself on death row in the process and growing cold, cruel, and sarcastic during his incarceration.
+Phoenix Wright: Ace Attorney – Dual Destinies gives us Simon Blackquill, who spends much of the game as a standard asshole prosecutor, who also happens to be in jail for murder.
+Then, it's revealed that seven years ago, his mentor was killed and he walked in to apparently find out that her daughter (who he was said to get along with very well) did it.
+In order to protect said daughter, he framed himself for his mentor's murder, putting himself on death row in the process and turning cold, cruel, and sarcastic during his incarceration.